LeBryere/Pazar-coffee/README.md

 ### Basic Usage

-The inspiration for the site comes from the Vitorlás Étterem Balatonlelle.
+The inspiration for the site comes from the Pazar Coffee Balatonfüred.

 ### Variables
 ```css